EthanTHoben/EthanTHoben.github.io/_pages/story-1.md

 As we can see, Dr. Phillip N. Slater was a pillar of his community, a devoted family man, and a scientific titan.
 Phil and his wife Joan where also sponsors of the [Phillip N. and Joan A. Slater Scholarship each year](https://www.optics.arizona.edu/philip-n-and-joan-slater-endowed-graduate-student-scholarship-optical-sciences).

 And that is as much of the story of Dr. Phillip N. Slater that I could find publicly available.
-I hope you got something out of the story, or at a minimum, learned something interesting!
+Most of my info come from [here](https://www.optics.arizona.edu/news-events/news/quicknews/memoriam-philip-n-slater).I hope you got something out of the story, or at a minimum, learned something interesting!

 -Ethan